Popcorn-Factory/Arsonist-RoR2/README.md

                 - Builds up Anticipation stacks while not activated.
                 - Now activates a state which radiates heat around Arsonist, dealing ignite damage to enemies in a small radius around you.
                 - Increases heat and deals self damage over time during the duration of the move
+                - Minimum Heat is raised for the duration of the move.
                 - Activatable when required stack amount is reached.
                 - Active state ends when maximum heat is reached, or a set period of time is reached (maximum length is the amount of stacks of masochism anticipation).
                 - Overheat attack speed debuff is not applied once the overheat state is reached from Masochism.
     - Bug Fixes
         - Added checks to prevent position count from setting count to a negative value
         - Changed Zero Point Blast's cancellation priority for Masochism to cancel easier.
+        - Added some mitigations on UI to prevent hooks from breaking

 ## Trailer
 <div>